Liquid-solid friction on crystalline surfaces: a perspective: Perspectives in liquid-solid friction

-Supercooled liquids offer a unique platform to study mode-coupling type theories at the liquid-solid interface like quantum friction \cite{kavokine_fluctuation-induced_2022}.
-Indeed, a mere temperature drop allows to drastically shift the $\alpha$ relaxation peak or in other words the stiffness of the liquid's mechanical modes.
-The energy window of possible couplings for momentum transfer is thus controlled by temperature.
-If an overlap of liquid and solid excitations in the frequency and momentum space enhances friction, temperature-dependent slippage measurements will show it.
-Moreover, like many biological fluids, ionic liquids are often already supercooled at room temperature and are routinely confined in battery electrodes, super-capacitors \cite{chmiola2006anomalous} and membranes used to harvest temperature gradients \cite{pascual2023waste}.
-Finally, in slow liquids under shear, the Newtonian hypothesis may no longer hold in the bulk: this is known as visco-elasticity.
-Whereas the complex and frequency dependent rheology of the bulk is often well known, it is a fully open question to know how the interface behaves at high frequency.
-First experiments in poly-electrolyte solutions have shown that liquid-solid friction remained real \cite{cross_wall_2018} whereas the bulk deviated strongly from newtonian behavior but we have little insights for polymer melts and simple liquids.
+\paragraph*{Interfacial visco-elasticity ?} Finally, in slow liquids under shear, the Newtonian hypothesis may no longer hold.
+Whereas the complex and frequency dependent rheology of the bulk is often well known (complex frequency dependent viscosity $\tilde{\eta}(\omega)$), it is a fully open question to know how the interface behaves at high frequency.
+First experiments in poly-electrolyte solutions have shown that liquid-solid friction remained real \cite{cross_wall_2018} whereas the bulk deviated strongly from newtonian behavior but we could assume that the interfacial friction coefficient becomes complex and frequency dependent $\tilde{\lambda}(\omega)$ at high shear rate.